khandorvatsal/ecommerce-website-django/README.md

 # ecommerce-website-django
-This is project created for Web Technology Lab (Semester V).
+This is project created for Web Technology and Database Management Systems Lab (Semester V).
 Just clone the repository and run the following code inside the directory "python manage.py runserver"